Shuswap pet nutritionist and raw diet advocate to be in national magazine - Salmon Arm Observer

 “For cancers in dogs, there shouldn’t be any sugar because cancer thrives on sugar…,” said Larocque.
 “I give them a recipe to follow; we set up a game plan where basically, you alienate certain foods, you start from scratch and use a novel protein, and you do it for four to six weeks and then you go from there.”

 Larocque said raw diets for dogs can be controversial among veterinarians.
-Part of this, she explained, is due to concern dogs won’t recieve a balanced diet, that people will just put a chunk of meat in a dog’s food dish.
-However, she maintains a balanced raw diet is preferrable to a reliance on “kibble.”
+Part of this, she explained, is due to concern dogs won’t receive a balanced diet, that people will just put a chunk of meat in a dog’s food dish.
+However, she maintains a balanced raw diet is preferable to a reliance on kibble.
 And she said her clients have been impressed, if not surprised, by the results of transitioning their pets to raw.

 “I can bring in duck heads and chicken feet and duck feet and a whole bunch of weird stuff so the dogs are always getting something different and exciting because some dogs are kind of picky and you have to change it up sometimes.”